mattmenard/flight_watcher/README.md

-This is a comprehensive `README.md` file designed for your project.
-It highlights the features, hardware requirements, and the specific configuration steps needed to get the script running on an Adafruit Matrix Portal M4.

----

-# Matrix Portal M4: Flight & Weather Tracker
+# Flight & Weather Tracker

 A real-time aviation and meteorology display for the Adafruit Matrix Portal M4.
 This script tracks aircraft within a specific radius of your location using the FlightRadar24 API.
 When flights are detected, it displays detailed flight information along with a custom-colored airplane icon representing the airline's livery.
 If no flights are found after two check cycles, the display switches to show local weather conditions via the OpenWeatherMap API.